-Power meter head for RF power Peak detector dBm proportional outputDesigned by vitor_market, Ships from Portugal
+Power meter head for RF power Peak detector dBm proportional outputDesigned by vitor_market in Portugal

 Based on the Analog Devices AD8307AR chip, this module is a complete RF Power meter head for 50 ohm systems working from very low frequencies to more than 500 MHZ.
 The RF input SMA is terminated to...Read More…